Expert Team: Law and Peace Practice Group

 Working languages: English, Arabic, French, Portuguese

-In 1989 he became a member of the Career of Public Prosecutors of Spain.
-Since that time, he has worked in the Prosecution Offices of Barcelona and Madrid, as well as in the Anti-drug and Anti-corruption Special Prosecution Offices.
-In 2005 he was promoted to the Supreme Court of Spain.
+In 1989, he entered the Public Prosecutor’s career in Spain.
+Since then, he has worked in the prosecutor’s offices of Barcelona and Madrid, as well as in the special Anti-drug and Anti-corruption prosecutor’s offices.
+In 2005, he was promoted to the Prosecutor’s Office of the Supreme Court of Spain, and later to the Court of Auditors.

-In 2007, the UN Secretary General appointed Dr. Castresana as Commissioner against Impunity in Guatemala, with the category of Assistant Secretary General of the UN.
-Dr. Castresana worked in this post until 2010.
-In recognition of his work in Guatemala Dr. Castresana received the Medal of Honor as Commendatore della Repubblica from Italy, the Grand Cross badge of Honor from Guatemala, the title of Officer of the Legion of Honor from France, and the Order of the Civil Merit from Spain.
-Dr. Castresana is also a recipient of the National Award for Human Rights in Spain and holds the title of Doctor Honoris Causa from the University of Guadalajara, Mexico, and Central University of Chile.
+In 2007, the UN Secretary-General appointed Dr. Castresana as Commissioner against Impunity in Guatemala, with the category of UN Assistant Secretary-General.
+Dr. Castresana held this position until 2010.
+In recognition of his work in Guatemala, he received the Stella della Solidarietà as Commendatore della Repubblica Italiana, the Grand Cross of the Order of Quetzal of Guatemala, the Order of Civil Merit of Spain, and was named Officer of the Legion of Honor of France.
+Dr. Castresana is also the recipient of the National Human Rights Award in Spain and holds the title of Doctor Honoris Causa from the University of Guadalajara (Mexico), the Central University of Chile, and the National Institute of Criminal Science of Mexico (INACIPE).

-Dr. Castresana has been an expert on a number of legal missions including with the Council of Europe, the EU, the UN and the World Bank, amongst others.
-He has written multiple articles published in media and specialised legal magazines, and lectured in universities and other institutions in Europe and America (including Harvard, Yale, NYU, CUNY, Drexel, Berkeley, Stanford, the US DoD and DoS).
-He is also a Professor of Criminal Law at Carlos III University of Madrid, and International Criminal Law at the University of San Francisco, California, and Haverford College, Pennsylvania.
+Dr. Castresana has served as an expert on a number of legal missions, including those of the Council of Europe, the EU, the UN, and the World Bank, among others.
+He has written multiple articles published in media and specialized legal journals and has lectured at universities and other institutions in Europe and America (including Harvard, Yale, NYU, CUNY, Drexel, Berkeley, Stanford, the US Departments of Defense and of State).
+He has also been a Professor of Criminal Law at Carlos III University of Madrid and International Criminal Law at the University of San Francisco (California), Haverford College (Pennsylvania), and the Centro Universitario de Estudios Financieros (CUNEF) in Madrid.

-Barney Afako is a Ugandan lawyer with vast experience in conflict mediation.
+Barney Afako is a lawyer with vast experience in conflict mediation, transitional justice and human rights.
 In June 2018, he was selected as the inaugural IFIT Alex Boraine Fellow: a fellowship established in honour of IFIT’s first Board president, Dr Boraine, who passed away in 2018.

-In 2009, he advised the African Union Panel on Darfur (AUPD), chaired by former South African president, Thabo Mbeki, and was responsible for drafting the justice recommendations of the AUPD’s report.
-From 2010, he has been an adviser to the African Union High Level Implementation Panel on Sudan and South Sudan, which was responsible for facilitating negotiations between Sudan and South Sudan on secession issues and continues to work with both states on a range of issues.
+From 2009, he advised the African Union Panel on Darfur (AUPD), chaired by former South African president Thabo Mbeki, and was responsible for drafting the justice recommendations of the AUPD’s report.
+From 2010, he advised the African Union High-Level Implementation Panel on Sudan and South Sudan, which facilitated negotiations of the Cooperation Agreement between Sudan and South Sudan and supported responses to conflict in the Horn of Africa.

-Mr. Nadery studied law and political sciences at Kabul University and earned his master’s degree in International Relations from George Washington University.
-He also studied leadership at the Kennedy School of Government at Harvard University.
+Nadery holds a Master’s degree in International Relations from George Washington University and a Bachelor’s degree in Law and Political Science from Kabul University.
+He also studied leadership at the Harvard Kennedy School of Government.